strayfade/website/README.md

 # Strayfade/Website
-The public source code of [Strayfade.com](https://strayfade.com)
+The public source code of [Strayfade.com](https://strayfade.com) made using the **MEN** stack (MongoDB, Express, NodeJS)

-> *This repository will not always reflect the current website at times.*
+> Do you know a language that isn't English?
+You can contribute to this site by translating for us!
+>
+> The site's language files are in the `localization` directory.
+Simply copy one of the existing ones, rename it to the locale you are translating for, and translate the values in the JSON file.
+>
+> You can submit a new localization file by opening a pull request.

 ### Usage